-1. Linemen with initial position completely inside the tackle box may legally block below the waist inside the tackle box on their initial line charge.
+Linemen with initial position completely inside the tackle box may legally block below the waist inside the tackle box on their initial line charge.
 A block initiated 1-yard beyond the neutral zone is considered within the tackle box.
 After the initial line charge, these linemen may block below the waist within the tackle box until the ball leaves the tackle box only if the force of the initial contact is directed from the front.

-2. Stationary Backs lined up within the tackle box may block below the waist within the tackle box until the ball leaves the tackle box only if the force of the initial contact is directed from the front.
+Stationary Backs lined up with any part of their body inside the tackle box may block below the waist within the tackle box until the ball leaves the tackle box only if the force of the initial contact is directed from the front.